cake-contrib/Home/CI.md

           target: CI
           cake-version: 0.38.4
           cake-bootstrap: true
-      # The followingi is untested, and need verification
+      # The following is untested, and needs verification
       - name: Upload artifacts
         uses: actions/upload-artifacts@v2
         with: